Karthik-Kathari/Register-Login-Secret-Web/README.md

-# Register-Login-secret-lan 🗝️
+# Register-Login-Secret-Web 🗝️

-**Register-Login-secret-lan** is a full-stack web application designed to provide user authentication (registration and login) with secure session management and seamless MongoDB Atlas integration.
+**Register-Login-Secret-Web** is a full-stack web application designed to provide user authentication (registration and login) with secure session management and seamless MongoDB Atlas integration.
 The application allows users to register, log in, and access their private data securely, stored in a MongoDB cloud database.
 The project follows industry best practices for authentication, data security, and is production-ready for deployment.

 ## 🚀 Technologies Used:
 - **Node.js**: JavaScript runtime environment for server-side logic.